NOC-OI/git-novice-old/_episodes/08-collab.md

 - "`git clone` copies a remote repository to create a local repository with a remote called `origin` automatically set up."
 ---

-For the next step, get into pairs.
-One person will be the "Owner" and the other will be the "Collaborator".
-The goal is that the Collaborator add changes into the Owner's repository.
-We will switch roles at the end, so both persons will play Owner and Collaborator.
+For the next step, we will work in a group to all share the same repository.
+One person will be the "Owner" and the others will be "Collaborators".
+The goal is that the Collaborators add changes into the Owner's repository.

 > ## Practicing By Yourself
 >